AdamKilbo/Riot-API-beginner-script-in-Python/README.md

 Credit:

-Credit goes to the youtube video linked above and its creator.
-Some minor modifications to the code by Adam Kilbo
+Credit goes to this youtube video and its creator for introducing the basics of using the API: https://youtu.be/0NycEiHOeX8.
+Some credit goes to my coding friends for convincing me not to undertake this project in C++.
+Some minor modifications to the code by me.